Network-Cloud-Arpita-Rai/webapp/README.md

 Make sure to replace your_password and your_database_name with your MySQL password and database name.

-You can try to connect to the mySql database server from any client application.
+You can try to connect to the mySql database server from any client application

 ## Quick Start